Public Bid Facility Project Site Planning & Construction

-There is a close relationship between the design and construction process in the site planning for a public facility.
+There is a close relationship between the design and construction process in the site planning for public design projects.
 Design is the process of creating the description of the new facility and is represented in detailed plans and specifications.
-Construction makes the design a reality through the process of identifying required activities and resources, implementing the design created by the architect or engineer.
+Construction makes the design a reality through the process of identifying required activities and resources implementing the design created by the architect or engineer.